...do YOUR families link back to first South Australian wheat growers?

-- Use Search button on this HOMEPAGE for your family member profile to edit and add
+- Use Search button on this HOMEPAGE MENU to search a family member profile to edit and add

-- On the profile page click WORKSHEET TAB which is provided with prefilled boxes.
+- On the profile page click WORKSHEET TAB (note prefilled boxes).
 Leave any cells empty.
 Add or edit this page as you need.
-Add comments if required.
-Ensure you click SAVE AND SUBMIT WORKSHEET on the lower edge-before you leave this page which sends it to committee group
+Comments invited.
+Ensure you click SAVE AND SUBMIT WORKSHEET on the lower left edge-before you leave this page which sends it to committee group

-- On lower right corner is NEW WORKSHEET for you to enter details of each new person
+- On lower right corner is NEW WORKSHEET choice to enter details of each new person

 - Alternatively chose this blank You're welcome to ADD to YOUR OWN information using the FAMILY WORKSHEET TAB ON YOUR PROFILE page (see additions and corrections below)!...

 No registration or log in required.
 Just enter ONE SURNAME to the top left search field.
-Living people also have a private profile--viewable with your written permission.
+Living people (initials only) have a private profile--viewable with your written permission.
 Family Worksheet then SAVE AND SUBMIT for the committee review.
-We will email you to clarify if necessary.
-Advise us in the comments box if you prefer us phone you
+We will email you to clarify, if necessary.
+Advise us if you prefer us phone you

 - Advise us to add, edit, or make private any parts of content at any time